npc-gnu/yaud/README.md

 ## 5. Run the installer by `sudo ./installer` .
 When the installation is completed, yaud will not activate.
 To activate yaud run `yaud --a` .
 ## 6. Thats it.
 Now you can use yaud.

-NOTE: Yaud's warnings and help table is turkish for now.
-It will be english soon.

 # License

 This project and every part of it lisenced by GNU General Public Lisence v3.
 (GPLv3).